koenhendriks/YifyAPI/Readme.md

 * List Upcoming Movies

 ## How to use
-* Include the YTS.php in youy PHP code.
+1. Include the `inc/YTS.php` in your PHP code.
-* Start using the API.
+2. Start using the API.

-##Examples
+## Examples

 ### List latest movies with torrents
 Showing all latest movies (default limit of 20)